nikolovlazar/nikolovlazar.com/src/content/blog/improving-chakra-ui-page-speed/index.md

 ---
 title: "A simple change improved Chakra UI's PageSpeed significantly"
+description:
-description: "PageSpeed analysis helped me discover the issue that was bringing down Chakra UI's website speed score.
+  "PageSpeed analysis helped me discover the issue that was bringing down Chakra UI's website speed score.
 With a simple refactor, I was able to improve the score significantly."
-tags: ["web dev"]
+tags: ['web dev']
 date: December 18, 2021
 isExternal: false
 ---